geraintanderson/GeraintAnderson/README.md

 # notes
-Place to keep all my technical notes for use in my website
+This repository is a place to keep all my technical notes.
+Eventually is will be incorporated into www.geraintanderson.com.